polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 ![][image43]               |![][image44]

  I encourage @Frida @Helena Barmer @Urvi Soni @Casey Buscall @Marwa @Sarah Majors @Pranjal Chaubey @Harkirat @Halwai Aftab Hasan keep up the great work and be Udacious!

+ #### Halwai Aftab Hasan

+* I wake up early morning to start solving the android studio issue but things goes wrong and pc is very slow at 2gb so its take lot of time to execute at each step so i officially announce this is " Error Day ".
+I thought that once i complete with this so i move to leaf classification projec.
+*